 If your TV must be in the living room (often the case when kids take over other rooms), place it so it doesn’t dominate the space.
 For optimal viewing, avoid positioning it directly across from a window as glaring can be a nuisance.
 Mount it at a comfortable eye level (about 100–115 cm from the floor) to ensure an enjoyable viewing experience without dominating the room.

-Arrange Furniture for Comfort and Easy Movement
+Arrange Your Furniture for Easy Traffic Flow

 For a cohesive, balanced look: